AI Integration with Legacy Systems: Integration Approaches, Challenges, and Benefits

 To assess whether the pilot delivers real value, track the following metrics:

-• Cost per operation.
-Measures the cost of executing a single task and helps estimate financial impact and ROI.
+- Cost per operation.
+Measures the cost of executing a single task and helps estimate financial impact and Return on Investment (ROI).

 If these metrics improve compared to the baseline, the solution can be scaled with greater confidence.
 If not, the team can adjust the architecture, data pipelines, or workflows before expanding further.